East Ham MP says Boris Johnson doesn't offer 'a hopeful way forward'

 East Ham MP Stephen Timms there isn't "a hopeful way forward" for Britain under Boris Johnson, with the Brexit deadline looming.

-Mr Johnson is to become prime minister after winning the Conservative Party leadership contest with 92,153 votes compared to rival Jeremy Hunt's 46,656.
+Mr Johnson will become prime minister on Wednesday (July 24) after winning the Conservative Party leadership contest with 92,153 votes compared to rival Jeremy Hunt's 46,656.

 Mr Timms told the Recorder: "Boris Johnson doesn't offer a hopeful way forward for Britain.